 Tarot des Regions de France is a French gaming deck illustrated with scenes of typical peasant life in the last century on the trump cards.
 The court cards have traditional costumes from the Provence, Alsace, Brittany and Burgundy areas, and the suits are standard playing cards.

 Awe-inspiring collages created from thousands of images of Paris's classic and modern art and architecture.
 The photographs in the Tarot of Paris are original and were taken by the artist over a twenty year period.

 The Tarot of Prague is a very beautiful Tarot, composed of collaged photographs of Prague's art and architecture.
 Suitable for readings, and for beginners, the Tarot of Prague is now a classic, and is highly recommended.

 The Tarot of the Black Mountain is a majors-only deck based on the landscape, people, myths, and history of Montenegro, and is being created to accompany a book of short stories by Lena Ruth Stefanovic.
 From Emily Carding, creator of the Tarot of the Sidhe.

 The Tarot of the Boroughs is a full 78-card deck composed of original photography set in New York City.
 The deck is urban and contemporary, and features New Yorkers from all walks of life as well as well-known artists and writers.

-The TaRota Paris is a consciousness-based tarot system with illustrations inspired by the statues and architectural monuments of Paris.
-The 78 cards are packaged with intuitive tools to extend the scope of the cards.
+The TaRota Paris is a consciousness-based tarot system designed to make meaningful choices in the present tense.
+It has 78 cards with illustrations inspired by the statues and architectural monuments of Paris, which are also packaged with intuitive tools to extend the scope of the cards.